 When implementation of the grant began, more than 28,000 cancer patients in Greece required radiotherapy, but due to lack of equipment and long waiting times, only approximately 24,000 patients were receiving the care they needed.
 In Greece, 3.8 linear accelerators were available per million people, while the average in the EU was nearly 7 per million.

-Specifically, the 10 pieces of radiotherapy equipment will be installed in the following hospitals:
+Specifically, the 10 linear accelerators have been installed in the following hospitals:

 • University General Hospital of Alexandroupoli: 1 linear accelerator

 • University General Hospital of Larissa: 1 linear accelerator

 • University General Hospital of Patras (Rio): 1 linear accelerator